dask/dask/docs/source/setup/cloud.rst

 Cloud Deployments
 =================

-To get started running Dask on common Cloud providers like Amazon, Google, or Microsoft we currently recommend deploying
-:doc:`Dask with Kubernetes and Helm <kubernetes-helm>`.
+To get started running Dask on common Cloud providers like Amazon, Google, or Microsoft, we currently recommend deploying :doc:`Dask with Kubernetes and Helm <kubernetes-helm>`.

 All three major cloud vendors now provide managed Kubernetes services.